-Today gebana Burkina Faso buys both mangoes and cashew nuts from local cooperatives and processes them in its own factory.
-The company’s own facilities guarantee a minimum quantity of high quality goods on the one hand and serve as model units and for training purposes on the other.
+Today, “gebana Burkina Faso” buys both mangoes and cashews from local cooperatives and processes them in its own factory.
+On the one hand, the company’s own facilities guarantee a minimum quantity of excellent quality produce, and on the other hand, they serve as model units and for training purposes.
 This increases the quality of the products from the region and thus their marketability in general.

-The elaborate processing of cashew nuts is done exclusively by hand.
-Today gebana Burkina Faso processes 1200 tons of unpeeled cashew nuts annually into 220 tons of ready-to-consume cashews.
-The harvest takes place from January to June, the processing all year round.
-If the conditions are right, raw cashew nuts can be stored without any loss of quality.
+The complex processing of cashew nuts is done exclusively by hand.
+Today, “gebana Burkina Faso” processes 1200 tons of unshelled cashew nuts annually into 220 tons of ready-to-consume cashews.
+Harvesting takes place from January to June, processing all year round.
+If the conditions are right, raw cashews can be stored without any loss of quality.

-The processing process starts with steaming the raw cashew nuts to neutralize the toxin Cartol in the shell.
+The processing starts with steaming the raw cashews to neutralize the toxin Cartol in the shell.
 Then the outer hard shell is cracked and the nuts are dried.
-After drying, the nuts are treated with thermal shock to facilitate peeling of the fine skin.
+After drying, the nuts are treated with thermal shock to facilitate the shelling of the fine skin.
 Finally, the nuts are sorted and vacuum packed.

-Today, 457 people work at gebana Burkina Faso and 3250 farming families benefit from long-term sales, organic and fair trade prices for their products and training in organic farming.
-For the producers, the premiums for organic farming, pre-financing and purchase guarantees as well as the avoidance of intermediate trade are decisive added values, as Burkina Faso is one of the poorest countries in the world.
+Today, around 450 people work at gebana Burkina Faso and 3,250 farming families benefit from long-term sales security, organic and Fairtrade prices for their products, and training in organic farming.
+For the producers, the premiums for organic cultivation, advance financing and purchase guarantees, as well as the bypassing of intermediary trade are decisive added values, because Burkina Faso is one of the poorest countries in the world.

-Since 2018, Pakka has been a co-owner of gebana Burkina Faso with a 20% shareholding.
+Since 2018, Pakka has been a co-owner of gebana Burkina Faso with a 20% share.